gammapy/gammapy/docs/image/skymaps.rst

-Here's a more complicated example, that uses `.paste()` and `.cutout()` to evaluate Gaussian model images on small cut out patches and paste them again into a larger sky map.
+Here's a more complicated example, that uses `.paste()` and `.cutout()` to evaluate Gaussian model images on small cut out patches and paste them again into a larger image.
 This offer a very efficient way of computing large model sky images:

 .. plot::